cmaurini/cmaurini.github.io/codes.md

         [https://bitbucket.org/cmaurini/varfrac_for_cism](https://bitbucket.org/cmaurini/varfrac_for_cism),
       where you can find elementary examples for the implementation of gradient-damage models in FEniCS (can be outdated but useful as a starting example).

-    - A tutorial as jupyter notebooks on Azure that I use for short courses: https://notebooks.azure.com/cmaurini/libraries/varfrac.

 - Strain-gradient damage, supplementary material to {% cite cm-a18-cmame --file cm-articles.bib%}: [https://bitbucket.org/cmaurini/gd-vs-sd-damagemodels](https://bitbucket.org/cmaurini/gd-vs-sd-damagemodels)